oracle/oraclesolaris-contrib/Blog_Supplements/Controlling_PF_Rules_with_SMF_and_IPS/README.md

 ## SMF stencil (firewall.stencil)
 As we know the default PF config file (pf.conf) can be found under /etc/firewall.
 This is the one config file that PF itself uses by default.
 The stencil that we will create is going to replace this file.
 We can either use the default pf.conf as basis to start our stencil or just create our own.
-Both works the same since the only thing that matters are the rules or other configurations used inside.
+Both work the same since the only thing that matters are the rules or other configurations used inside.
+Because of the whole Copyright stuff in the default file I start from scratch and create a small stencil that enables us to add as many configs as we want.
-Because of the whole Copyright stuff in the default one I will here start from scratch and create a small stencil that enables us to add as many configs as we want.
+Because of the whole Copyright stuff in the default file I start from scratch here and create a small stencil that enables us to add as many configs as we want.

 This is what my stencil file looks like for this purpose.
+Please be aware, these rules are just radomly picked for this example.
+Depending on the requirements your rules need to be adjusted and will most probably be quiet different.

 ```bash
 # /etc/firewall/pf.conf